Adopting a new diet into your lifestyle can be a tough transition – from veganism to pescetarianism, they all take a while to adapt to.

 More people are thought to be taking up a gluten-free diet for medical reasons.
 However, some people choose to follow this lifestyle.

-In the UK, around one in every 100 people are affected by coeliacs disease, with some living with the condition undiagnosed.
+In the UK, around one in every 100 people are affected by coeliacs disease, with some living with the condition without a diagnoses.

 Patricia Davey, 42, was diagnosed with coeliacs disease eight years ago, she said: “The hardest part of living with it are the horrible side effects if I accidentally ingest gluten.
 I also find people confuse coeliacs with being a fussy eater which results in them not taking it seriously.